 The hotel is actually two town houses knocked together and was bought ten years ago by hotelier Robert Milton and his wife Victoria who live just up the road.

-The couple celebrated their decade at the hotel by refurbishing the hotels’s restaurant Etain (French for tin, which symbolises a 10th wedding anniversary) and adding a private little dining pod at the end of the hotel’s garden which seats 10 and is available for private hire.
+The couple celebrated their decade at the hotel by refurbishing the hotels’s restaurant and adding a private little dining pod at the end of the hotel’s garden which seats 10 and is available for private hire.

-As Etain was booked for a private business function the night we were there, we dined in the less formal Burcher & Co restaurant at the front of the hotel, which had some fantastic-looking tables hewn out of New Forest wood and an extensive menu which included a selection of British tapas including whitebait, lamb hotpot and salt and pepper squid as well as mains from the grill.
+We dined in hotel’s Burcher & Co restaurant at the front of the hotel, which had some fantastic-looking tables hewn out of New Forest wood and an extensive menu which included a selection of British tapas including whitebait, lamb hotpot and salt and pepper squid as well as mains from the grill.

-We were able to choose from the Etain menu however, and started off with seared scallops and an excellent Isle of Wight blue cheese and sourdough (which would have been just as great as a cheese course) before moving onto an excellently cooked fillet steak and loin of venison with black cabbage and sunflower seed crumble.
+We started off with seared scallops and an excellent Isle of Wight blue cheese and sourdough (which would have been just as great as a cheese course) before moving onto an excellently cooked fillet steak and loin of venison with black cabbage and sunflower seed crumble.

 The waiter recommended the dark chocolate delice as being the chocolatiest thing we’d ever taste but it didn’t quite live up to its billing: however the chocolate ganache petit fours which came with coffee were quite excellent and would have made a great dessert on their own.